Here is the big idea, the Vision Rhythm we focus on during Vision Season:

 "The future will be whatever we make it."

 This lie generates all kinds of struggles at the personal level.
 We each have to build and defend our own kingdoms to promote our vision of our personal futures.
 The lie also leads to political and military conflicts within and between nations.
 Wars are catastrophic attempts to make a particular vision of the future come true.
-At both the personal and national levels, all of life depends on force: offensive or defensive.
+At both the personal and national levels, it looks like all of life depends on force: offensive or defensive.

 In contrast, according to the big idea of Vision Season, we cannot bring the future about!
 The King will do that personally.
 It's not our assignment.
 We aren't even going to be in his army when he does it.
 That means we do not have to force anything, and we can relax about everything.
 King Jesus has got this.
 Sweet!
 (FAQ: Will we get lazy?)